kg-construct/rml-lv/spec/section/abstract.md

 ## Abstract {#abstract}

-RML logical views is an extension of the RDF Mapping Language (RML) that increases the language's capability to construct RDF datasets from nested input data, to join datasources (also across data hierarchies), and to handle data sources that mix source formats, by allowing to specify a logical view: a flattened, source format-agnostic view over one or more existing data sources.
+RML logical views is an extension of the RDF Mapping Language (RML) that increases the language's capability to construct RDF datasets from nested input data, to join data sources (also across data hierarchies), and to handle data sources that mix source formats, by allowing to specify a logical view: a flattened, source format-agnostic view over one or more existing data sources.